 Different Agile frameworks and methods take different approaches to change.
-Scrum, and most of its derivatives (e.g., SAFe, LeSS, Scrum@Scale) insist on changeup front.
-The Kanban Method suggests no change up front.
-These are two extreme camps: one requiring a certain starting point (and thereby often requiring up-front change in order to follow its approach) and the other saying any up-front change will result in resistance by the development teams.
-Neither position is sufficient.
-Neither applies most of the time.
-Your approach should always be determined by the situation you are in… not by whatever approach you are most comfortable with.
+Scrum, and most of its derivatives (e.g., SAFe, LeSS, Scrum@Scale) insist on changeup front – roles, team organization and more.
+The Kanban Method suggests no change up front but to improve from where you are.
+These are two extreme camps: one requiring a certain starting point in order to work and the other saying any up-front change will result in resistance.
+Which is correct, or if a blend is correct, often depends upon the culture of the organization and how well they are currently working together.

 Ignoring change or avoiding change are not the only two alternatives

 At a conference years ago Don Reinertsen and I were watching from the back of the room together.
 At one point it was clear that there was a pattern of “this or that.”
 Don made a funny observation “these folks have been around 1s & 0s too long.”
 I had had the same feeling and laughed at his eloquence.
 We’re still doing that.

 We look at Scrum as a thing and Kanban as a thing.
 Neither are “things” but rather are approaches to improvement.
 Scrum has the cross-functional team be sacrosanct while David Anderson says “visualization not reorganization.”
 There is power to both.
 Both are proxies to what we need to do – have effective collaboration.
 But it is not as simple as one or the other.